OctopusDeploy/docs/docs/installation/index.md

 ## Requirements {#InstallingOctopus-Requirements}

-To successfully install Octopus Server you will need:
+To successfully install the Octopus server you need:

-- A Windows Server with the correct version of .NET Framework installed (see below).
-- A Microsoft SQL Server instance which can be accessed by your Octopus Server ([more details](/docs/installation/sql-server-database-requirements.md)).

-### Hardware Requirements

-There is no "one size fits all" approach for Octopus Server.
-The best approach is to start with a working Octopus Server, start deploying your applications while monitoring your server statistics, and scale from there.

-- Absolute minimum to make it run: 512MB RAM, 1GHz CPU, 2GB free disk space.
-- Recommended starting point for smaller deployments (less than 30 deployment targets for example): 2GB RAM, dual-core CPU, 10GB free disk space.
-- Recommended starting point for larger deployments: 4GB RAM, dual-core, 20GB free disk space.

-Learn about [Octopus Server performance](/docs/administration/performance.md).

-### Windows Server Requirements

-Octopus Server can be installed on the following versions of Windows Server:
+- Any of the following Windows servers:
 	- Windows Server 2008 SP2
 	- Windows Server 2008 R2
 	- Windows Server 2012
 	- Windows Server 2012 R2
 	- Windows Server 2016

-Some versions of Octopus Server require a different minimum version of the .NET Framework to be installed on the server:
+- .NET Framework:
 	- Octopus 3.0.0 - 3.3.27 requires [.NET Framework 4.5](https://www.microsoft.com/en-au/download/details.aspx?id=30653) or newer.
 	- Octopus 3.4 onward requires [.NET Framework 4.5.1](https://www.microsoft.com/en-au/download/details.aspx?id=40773) or newer.
+- A Microsoft SQL Server instance which can be accessed by your Octopus Server ([more details](/docs/installation/sql-server-database-requirements.md)).

-#### Windows Server Core
+### Windows Server Core

 Whilst Octopus Server will run on "Windows Server Core", the easiest installation path is to use "Windows Server with a GUI" and run our installation wizard.
-If you want to use "Windows Server Core" you will need to add some missing Windows Features and configure Octopus Server yourself.
+If you want to use "Windows Server Core" you will need to add some missing Windows Features and configure Octopus server yourself.
 Learn about [automating installation](/docs/installation/automating-installation.md).

+### Hardware Requirements

+There is no "one size fits all" approach for Octopus server.
+The best approach is to start with a working Octopus server, start deploying your applications, monitor your server statistics, and scale from there.

+- Absolute minimum to make it run: 512MB RAM, 1GHz CPU, 2GB free disk space.
+- Recommended starting point for smaller deployments (less than 30 deployment targets for example): 2GB RAM, dual-core CPU, 10GB free disk space.
+- Recommended starting point for larger deployments: 4GB RAM, dual-core, 20GB free disk space.

+Learn about [Octopus Server performance](/docs/administration/performance.md).

 ## Downloads